supreme-gg-gg/we-dream/README.md

 ## Feedback

 We value your feedback!
 If you have any questions, or suggestions, or need support, please reach out to us at [jetjiang.ez@gmail.com](mailto:jetjiang.ez@gmail.com).
+Please let us know if you want to contribute to the project in any way!

 ## License